 Co-creation is the act of creating together.
 It's an approach to design that attempts to actively involve all participants in the process to ensure the result meets their needs and is usable.
 Ask learners what they think is important in order to create a good, happy space for collaboration.
-Learners should write these up using post-it notes, an online whiteboard or on a poster space in the classroom under the title "OUR MANIFESTO FOR COLLABORATION".
+Learners should write these up using post-it notes, an online whiteboard or on a poster space in the classroom under the title "OUR MANIFESTO FOR COLLABORATION" see Figure 5.2 (a).

-Figure 2: Example of 'Our Manifesto for Collaboration' Board.
+Figure 5.1 (a): Example of 'Our Manifesto for Collaboration' Board.
 Credit: TCD.